-The Association's mission is to be the lender of choice to all of agriculture and our rural communities, which includes providing credit to Young, Beginning and Small farmers.
-We recognize these farmers are vital to the future growth of the

-Association and our ability to meet our mission.
-Demographic data indicates that the average age of a farmer is increasing. making it even more important for the Association to be committed to attracting, growing and retaining the YBS volume in our territory.
+The Association's mission is to be the lender of choice to agriculture and our rural communities, which includes providing credit to Young, Beginning and Small farmers.
+We recognize these farmers are vital to the future growth of the Association, its ability to succeed at its mission, and the economic health of southeastern North Carolina.
+Demographic data indicates that the average age of a farmer is increasing, making it even more important for the Association to be committed to attracting, growing and retaining young, beginning and small farmer/ranchers.

 For these reasons, the Association has established annual business goals to ensure we meet the financial needs of these farmers and increase our market share of loans to these farmers.
 Our business goals include both specific marketing plans to target these groups and designated resources to help ensure YBS borrowers have access to a stable source of credit.
-The Association met its 2016 goals and will continue to strive to build its YBS portfolio.
+The Association met its goals this past year and will continue to strive to build its YBS portfolio.

-The following table outlines the loan volume and number of YBS loans originated by the Association in 2016.
+The following table outlines the loan volume and number of YBS loans originated by the Association in 2017.

-As of Decem ber 31, 2016
+As of Decem ber 31, 2017

 Number of Loans Amount of Loans

-Young 237 \$71,023
+Young 257 \$54,784

-Beginning 308 \$63,071
+Beginning 338 \$70,277

-Small 628 \$41,787
+Small 609 \$36,059